asjadsyed/getip/README.md

+#pftools
+Note that these instructions are out of date for the moment, until i get some free time to fix them pftools is a simple suite of tools to do things like
-getip is a simple tool to retrieve your external ip address from the router
+	retrieve your external ip address from the router
+	make port forwardings

 getip relies on two things:
 * that your router supports UPnP